Small wet room ideas – 10 compact bathroom designs for your home

 2. Take a less is more approach

-‘When choosing colors and materials for small bathroom ideas and wet rooms, less is more.
-Here, we deliberately reduced the palette and created a streamlined design to really bring the focus to the materials,’ explains Katie Lion, interior designer, Kitesgrove.
+‘When choosing colors and materials for small wet rooms, less is more.
+Here, we deliberately reduced the palette and created a streamlined design to really bring the focus to the materials,’ explains Katie Lion, interior designer at Kitesgrove.

-A wet room – no matter how big or small – can often leave you feeling cold and exposed, even if the space is well heated.
-Here, clever color blocking techniques demonstrate how you can break up an empty space, put the shower area in the spotlight and add a much-needed dose of visual warmth.
+Even in a small wet room, the openness of the space can often leave you feeling cold and exposed, even if the room is well-heated.
+Here, clever color blocking techniques demonstrate how you can break up a space, put the shower area in the spotlight, and add a much-needed dose of visual warmth.

-Red tones promote coziness – the color here is Silestone’s earthy, Mediterranean shade Arcilla Red – and also work well with textural materials such as wood accessories and woven storage.
+Red tones promote coziness – the color here is Silestone’s earthy, Mediterranean shade Arcilla Red – and also work well with textural materials such as wood accessories and woven storage, especially in a smaller design.

-‘Silestone surfaces come in a great range of colors and large format slabs so there will be minimal grouting to clean,’ adds Ross Stewart, general manager, Cosentino Newmarket.
+‘Silestone surfaces come in a great range of colors and large format slabs so there will be minimal grouting to clean,’ adds Ross Stewart of Cosentino.

-Tucking your shower into an alcove will contain splashing but, if space allows, a curved showering area is far more impressive.
+Tucking your small wet room into an alcove will contain splashing but, if space allows, a curved showering area is far more impressive.
 And you can still pop a robe hook nearby without risk of soggy towels.

 ‘Curves provide a cocooning environment that will help you unwind physically and mentally while you shower,’ says Mandarin Stone’s creative director, Louisa Morgan.

-‘They also provide welcome relief to all the hard edges and surface finishes typically found in bathrooms.’
-The trend for stacking skinny tiles vertically makes creating soft curves easier; add a generous border in a darker shade at floor level to really accentuate the shape.
+‘They also provide welcome relief to all the hard edges and surface finishes typically found in small spaces.’
+The tile trend for stacking skinny tiles vertically makes creating soft curves easier; add a generous border in a darker shade at floor level to really accentuate the shape.

 5. Work the walls in a small shower room